sbein/JetResponse/README.md

 ```
 python python/BuildResponseTree.py MC_GJets 2016 quickrun
 ```
-quickrun tells the code to only run over a few files. you can leave this off and the code will analyze all events
+MC tells the code the events are from monte carlo.
+GJets is the physics process and is matched to the data set name in the code. quickrun tells the code to only run over a few files. you can leave this off and all events will be analyzed.